soumya-ranjan-sahoo/academic-webprofile/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am pursuing my Master's degree from the Department of Computer Science, [Saarland University](https://saarland-informatics-campus.de/), Germany.
-I am currently a Master's research student at the [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home), working on ad-hoc neural information retrieval systems and natural language processing.
-I am also a visiting student researcher at the [Laboratory for Computational Social Systems](http://lcs2.iiitd.edu.in/research.html), IIIT Delhi.
+I am currently a thesis student at [Fraunhofer IAIS](https://www.iais.fraunhofer.de/en.html)  my thesis on the broad topic of - End to end neural dialogue systems in the presence of noisy background knowledge.
+Previosuly I worked as a Master's research student at the [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home), working on ad-hoc neural information retrieval systems and natural language processing.
+I was also a visiting student researcher at the [Laboratory for Computational Social Systems](http://lcs2.iiitd.edu.in/research.html), IIIT Delhi.

-I am presently working with the [Database and Information Systems Group](https://www.mpi-inf.mpg.de/departments/databases-and-information-system).
-My work is supervised by Dr. Erisa Terroli.
+My thesis is being supervised by Prof. Vera Demberg and advised by Prof. Jens Lehmann.
+I worked with the [Database and Information Systems Group](https://www.mpi-inf.mpg.de/departments/databases-and-information-system).
+My work was supervised by Dr. Erisa Terroli.
 During my Masters, I have also worked as a research assistant at [German Research Center for AI, Saarbrücken](https://www.dfki.de/web/forschung/forschungsbereiche/sprachtechnologie-und-multilingualitaet/), and at [Fraunhofer IZFP, Saarbrücken](https://www.izfp.fraunhofer.de/en/institutsprofil/abteilungen/asdv.html).

-I am interested in research topics that broadly encompass machine learning and knowledge discovery spanning the areas of information retrieval, information extraction, knowledge bases, natural language processing, data mining, representation learning, and graph machine learning.
+I am interested in research topics that broadly encompass representation learning and knowledge discovery spanning the areas of information retrieval, information extraction, knowledge bases, natural language processing, data mining, representation learning, and graph machine learning.
 I am also interested in topics on fairness, explainability, and privacy of such information systems.

-I am currently looking for research thesis positions to work on challenging and interesting problems in my topics of interest.
+I am currently looking for potential fully-funded PhD positions to work on challenging and interesting problems in my topic of interest.
+I am also open to R&D full-time and internship positions where I can utilize my creative problem solving and programming skills.